FakeItEasy/FakeItEasy/how_to_build.md

 ## Prerequisites

 The build requires that a few pieces of software be installed on the host computer.
-We're somewhat aggressive about adoptiong new language features and the like, so rather than specifying exactly which versions are required, we'll tend toward "latest" or "at least" forms of guidance.
+We're somewhat aggressive about adopting new language features and the like, so rather than specifying exactly which versions are required, we'll tend toward "latest" or "at least" forms of guidance.
 If it seems you have an incompatible version of the software, prefer to upgrade rather than downgrade.

-### On Windows
+FakeItEasy can be built and tested on Windows and Linux operating systems and probably on Mac (but we've not tried it), with few differences between the two.

-The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) on Windows builds FakeItEasy for .NET Framework 4.6.2, .NET Standard 2.0, .NET Standard 2.1, and .NET 6.0, and runs the tests on .NET Framework 4.6.2, .NET Core 2.1, .NET Core 3.1, and .NET 6.0.
+The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) builds FakeItEasy for .NET Framework 4.6.2 (only on Windows),
+.NET Standard 2.0,
+.NET Standard 2.1,
+and .NET 6.0,
+and runs the tests on
+.NET Framework 4.6.2 (only on Windows),
+.NET Core 2.1,
+.NET Core 3.1,
+and .NET 6.0.

 Ensure that the following are installed: